ponylang/ponylang-website/content/discover/index.md

 ### Compatible with C

-Pony programs can natively call C libraries.
-Our compiler is able to generate a C-header file for Pony libraries.
-Consequently, C/C++ programs can natively call Pony programs!
+Pony programs can natively call C libraries using the foreign function interface.

 ## Why Pony?